moaaztaha/ud120-final_project/README.md

 - [x] test the classifier

 ## To-Do
-- [ ] use imputation if possible instead of zeros
+- [ x ] use imputation if possible instead of zeros (nothing changed)
 - [ ] try other classifiers
 - [ ] use a multi-stage operations